vdcmhaodl/Wordle/README.md

 ### Features

 - **Unlimited Plays** - Play as many games as you want
-- **Statistics Tracking** - Track your wins, games played, and winning streak
 - **Modern UI** - Clean, polished interface with smooth interactions

 ### How to Play